 Katie McNally (Boston, MA) grew up steeped in the vibrant Scottish and Cape Breton music community in Boston and is a recent graduate of Tufts University where she studied music and Child Development.
 She has performed across the US with Galician piper Carlos Núñez, fiddle supergroup Childsplay, and in her own duo with guitarist Eric McDonald.
 Katie McNally

 Shauncey Ali (Madison, WI) grew up playing viola.
 With a full music scholarship at the University of Wisconsin-Madison, he played in the symphony by day and in rock bands by night.
 In 2014 he won the prestigious RockyGrass fiddle competition in Lyons, CO.
 He tours nationally as violist of the Boston-based Katie McNally Trio.
 He created and directs MadFiddle, a youth violin ensemble that explores and performs roots fiddle music from around the world.
 Shauncey is also the creator of Strapsey, offering a colorful line of case straps for musical instruments.

 Kevin Rowe (Riverfalls, WI) Bass.
 He’s as comfortable in an orchestra as he is in a jazz combo or bluegrass band.
-He has a degree in music from UW Eau Claire and wows audiences with The Barley Jacks.
-He’s back for the fifth year to teach all the right stuff.
+He has a degree in music from UW Eau Claire and wowed audiences with The Barley Jacks.
+He’s back for the sixth year to teach all the right stuff.

 9:00 Morning meeting